-In addition to your taxi operator licence, you will receive a Passenger Transport Number (P-number).
-Both your taxi information card and fare mileage records must clearly show this number.
-The P-number is personal and cannot be provided to anyone else.
-You no longer need a licensing certificate in your taxi.
+In addition to your taxi operator licence you will receive a Passenger Transport Number (P-number).
+This P-number must be clearly visible on your taxi information card and on your fare mileage records.
+Your P-number is personal and cannot be used by anyone else.

 Taxi business owners are continuously screened.
 If they commit a criminal offense, such as fraud or blackmail, their operator licence may be withdrawn.